 *Practicing tight right turns and wide left turns (90 degree angles)

 The driver’s seat is waiting for you!
 Get behind the wheel with our personal, in-car driving lessons.
 Professional, patient and certified driving instructors are ready to teach you how to drive.
 Students drive in residential, rural, and downtown settings.
 Vehicles are equipped with audio and visual recording equipment.
 This is a Department of Education approved in-car driving program.For high school students 16 years of age and older who currently hold a valid PA Learner’s Permit and reside within State College Area School District, Community Education offers six (6) hours of in-car instruction.
 A vehicle is provided for use during the lessons and test and instruction is scheduled by appointment.
 Our instructors are able to offer the PA Driver's License Test as part of the 6 hours of in-car instruction.
-The fee is $350.*To maximize driving time behind the wheel, we suggest that students have at least 10 hours of behind the wheel instruction with a parent or guardian and have a solid understanding of basic vehicle functions/operation (brake pedal, gas pedal, turn signals, etc) prior to registering for our program.
+The fee for the 2019-20 school year is $350.*To maximize driving time behind the wheel, we suggest that students have at least 10 hours of behind the wheel instruction with a parent or guardian and have a solid understanding of basic vehicle functions/operation (brake pedal, gas pedal, turn signals, etc) prior to registering for our program.

 Driver Education FAQ